|Birth: ||Apr. 20, 1923|

 |Death: ||Nov.
 19, 1974|

 A whiz at math and science as a child, Joseph Bowden Neely, Jr. grew up through the Depression to program some of the first computers in his positions with the Central of Georgia Railroad in Savannah, Chatham County, Georgia and the Southern Railway System in Atlanta, Fulton County, Georgia.
 He was a graduate of Savannah High School and attended Calvary Baptist Temple in Savannah.
+He served in the U. S. Army from March 2, 1943 through March 2, 1946.
 As part of the Army Specialized Training Program (ASTP) during World War II, he attended both the University of Dayton and the University of Illinois.
 He was honorably discharged with the rank of Tec 5.

-Joe was born at home in Savannah on April 20, 1923 the son of Joseph Bowden Neely, Sr. and Nettie Donnie King Neely Riley.
+Joe was born at home in Savannah on Friday, April 20, 1923 the son of Joseph Bowden Neely, Sr. and Nettie Donnie King Neely Riley.
+Like his mother and daughter, he had hazel green eyes, black hair, and was of medium height.
+Like his daughter and granddaughter, his blood type was O+.
 His stepfather was Harry Riley.
 Joe and his younger brother Robbie were raised by their widowed mother after their father's death in 1928.
-A Mason (Landrum Lodge 48, Scottish Rite Masonic Center in Savannah), a veteran of World War II, and a member of the American Legion, he was married on August 21, 1943 at the First Baptist Church in Dayton, Montgomery County, Ohio to his high school sweetheart Kathleen Bell Neely, and their only child is Sharlotte ("Sharkey") Kathleen Neely Donnelly.
+A Mason (Landrum Lodge 48, Scottish Rite Masonic Center in Savannah), a veteran of World War II, and a member of the American Legion, he was married on Saturday, August 21, 1943 at the First Baptist Church in Dayton, Montgomery County, Ohio to his high school sweetheart Kathleen Bell Neely.
+Kathleen and Joe had met backstage at Savannah High School in a pageant in which Joe played Indian chief Tomochichi and Kathleen played a Greek goddess.
+Their only child is Sharlotte ("Sharkey") Kathleen Neely Donnelly (anthropologist, wife, mother, and grandmother).

-On the same day, August 21, 1943, Joe's ASTP buddy, Dayton Clyde Royall, and his bride Edith were married at the same church.
+On the same day, August 21, 1943, Joe's ASTP buddy, Dayton Clyde Royall, and his bride Edith Mangum Royall Potter were married at the same church.
 Kathleen had taken the train from Savannah, Georgia to Raleigh, North Carolina, and she and Edith then drove from Raleigh to Dayton, Ohio.

 Everything fascinated Joe, and he passed along his love of learning to his daughter Sharlotte.
 Joe's ancestry is Irish, French, English, and--through the Sarvis surname--coastal Carolina Native American.